kavzov/testtask/README.md

 You may pull and run docker image of the repository:
 `docker pull kavzov/wg_tasks`
 `docker run -it -p 8080:8080 --name tasks --link backenv:localhost kavzov/wg_tasks bash`

-And use the cli commands inside the 'tasks' container:
+and use the cli commands inside the 'tasks' container:
 `task1` runs `task_1.py`, `task2` runs `task_2.py` etc.
 `tests` runs unit tests for both of task 4 and task 5.
 ---